-Probiotics help the digestive system operate in a more efficient manner.
-They’re also helpful in making sure your body absorbs necessary nutrients from the food you eat.
-You can eat foods that contain probiotics such as yogurt, kimchi and sauerkraut.
+Probiotics help the digestive system operate more efficiently.
+They’re also helpful in ensuring your body absorbs necessary nutrients from the food you eat.
+You can eat foods that contain probiotics, such as yogurt, kimchi, and sauerkraut.

 You can also incorporate prebiotic and probiotic supplements into your daily routine by pill form.
-There are many different kinds of prebiotic and probiotic brands out there, it is suggested you consult your doctor before taking any types of medications, but here is a list of 2021’s top 5 to take!
-Studies say you should avoid chewable forms, any with unnatural additives and brands that have not been studied.
+There are many different kinds of prebiotic and probiotic brands out there.
+It is suggested you consult your doctor before taking any types of medications, but here is a list of 2021’s top 5 to take.
+Studies say you should avoid chewable forms with unnatural additives and brands that have not been studied.

 3. Improve Your Sleeping Habits

 Researchers uncovered a connection between gut health and sleeping habits.
-When certain subjects were able to sleep well, they also showed signs of a better gut microbiome.
-A good night’s sleep is connected to weight management, mental clarity and more.
+When certain subjects could sleep well, they also showed signs of a better gut microbiome.
+A good night’s sleep is connected to weight management, mental clarity, and more.
 It’s the time when the body can fully repair and recover.
-Invest time into developing the proper nighttime ritual in order to ensure a good night’s rest.
+Invest time into developing the proper nighttime ritual to ensure a good night’s rest.
 Your gut depends on it.

 4. Manage Your Stress Levels

 Think about a time when you were extremely nervous and stressed.
 You might’ve been afraid to give a presentation at work.
-Beforehand, you might’ve experienced nausea, diarrhea or other conditions that are associated with an upset stomach.
-After the presentation ended, the symptoms went away.
-However, there are people who live with chronic stress as a result of triggers or an inability to manage it.
-Unfortunately, it can manifest through those terrible symptoms which are directly related to gut health.
+Beforehand, you might’ve experienced nausea, diarrhea, or other conditions that are associated with an upset stomach.
+After the production ended, the symptoms went away.
+However, some people live with chronic stress due to triggers or an inability to manage it.
+Unfortunately, it can manifest through those terrible symptoms directly related to gut health.
 By learning how to manage stress when it comes, you’ll be able to improve your gut health over time.